Best Christian Apps for Kids’ Screen Time

 Educational 10/10

-Ages 3-10 years
+Ages 3-8 years

 If you are only ever going to download one app for your children then this is the one.
 I know I ought to say “Ours is the best!” but honestly, from an educational point of view, the Bible is the basis of everything we believe as Christians and this is the best Bible app for kids around.
 It should be, it’s been around a long time and has a wealth of support behind it (it is made by YouVersion in association with OneHope).
 With 41 interactive stories in multiple languages, each with their own activity, awards to achieve, stars to earn and diamonds to collect this app has it all.
+The questions help children to remember the story.
 It been made with 6-8 year olds in mind but is intuitive enough for a 2 year old to play and interesting enough to play again and again and again.
 My oldest daughters outgrew this by the time they were 9 so between 3-8 years is the real sweet spot for this app.

 #Free #KidsBible #Games #Curriculum #MultipleLanguages